jinmc/programmingtips/_posts/git/2018-08-09-GitRemotes.markdown

  3. git remote set-url origin (https://bitbucket.com/username/repository.git)
  --> Changing the git remote to another..
 Enables me to push to multiple remotes, such as bitbucket and github

+4. git remote add origin someURL --->  another useful command when you are not linked to the remote.
+But you might want to do git init and git add and commit

 {% include disqus2.html %}